Security-Onion-Solutions/securityonion-docs/cases.rst

 Query Bar
 ---------

 The query bar defaults to Open Cases.
-Clicking the dropdown box reveals other options such as Closed Cases and Templates.
+Clicking the dropdown box reveals other options such as Closed Cases, My Open Cases, My Closed Cases, and Templates.
 If you want to send your current query to Hunt, you can click the crosshair icon to the right of the query bar.

 Under the query bar, you’ll notice colored bubbles that represent the individual components of the query and the fields to group by.
 If you want to remove part of the query, you can click the X in the corresponding bubble to remove it and run a new search.